IBM-Cloud/docs/openwhisk/openwhisk_reference.md

 * The rate limit N is set to 120/3600 and limits the number of action invocations in one minute/hour windows.
 * A user cannot change this limit when creating the action.
 * A CLI call that exceeds this limit receives an error code corresponding to TOO_MANY_REQUESTS.

+### Size of the parameters (Fixed: 1MB)
+{: #openwhisk_syslimits_parameters}
+* The size limit for the parameters on creating or updating of an action/package/trigger is 1MB.
+* The limit cannot be changed by the user.
+* An entity with too big parameters will be rejected on trying to create or update it.

 ### Per Docker action open files ulimit (Fixed: 64:64)
 {: #openwhisk_syslimits_openulimit}